How do Futures Work and Why Are They So Popular?

 Let that sink in for a moment.
 Not millions of dollars.
 Not billions of dollars.
-Futures trading is a trillion-dollar industry–one that Digitex is planning to turn upside down!
+Futures trading is a trillion-dollar industry--one that Digitex is planning to turn upside down!

-History of Futures Trading
+How do Futures Work?
+The History of Futures Trading

 Organized futures trading dates way back to April 3, 1848, when the Chicago Board of Trade (CBOT) was officially launched.
 The exchange was created to help farmers and ranchers remove some of the price risks from their grain crops and livestock operations.

+If you need the value of a futures contract explained, it's simple.
 Futures contracts were used as hedging vehicles to help the agriculture industry reduce the volatility associated with farming and ranching.
 Speculators would often take the opposite side of the farmers’ futures contracts in an attempt to profit from price movements in commodities such as corn, soybeans, wheat, and cattle.

 Introduction of Financial Futures

 For the first 130 years of their existence, futures exchanges offered basic agriculture and food contracts.
 However, throughout the 1970s, multi-national corporations began searching for ways to limit their exposure to fluctuations in foreign currencies, interest rates, inflation, and energy prices.

 In response to this demand, the CBOT introduced the first financial futures contract in 1977.
 It was a contract based on the underlying price movement of United States Treasury Bonds.
 This futures contract was used by corporations to reduce their interest rate risk.